yanismiraoui/M4R-Project-Notebooks/README.md

 My investigation focused on the analysis of different unsupervised techniques in order to accurately cluster similar TCR sequences (i.e. sequences with a similar antigen specificity). 🫁🫀

 Please note that the notebooks were used as exploratory tools 🔍.

+Legend:
+The name of the notebooks start with a number that indicates the order in which these techniques and methods are discussed in the research paper.
+Note that "A" corresponds to extra notebooks not directly relevant to the analysis.

+The **automate.py** file contains some essential functions that automate the pipelime for model building and results plotting.
+This simplifies readability and usage of our different modelling techniques.